alexspurling/elm-recipes/random/README.md

       ( randomModel, Cmd.none )
 ```

-We've defined two types of `Msg`, the when the first is called, we call `Random.generate` with our
+We've defined two types of `Msg`, when the first is called, we call `Random.generate` with our
 `randomValueGenerator` function that we defined earlier, along with the Msg type that we want
-Elm to call our `update` function with the new random value.
-It's kind of like we're saying to
+Elm to call our `update` function with along with the new random value.
+It's kind of like we're
-Elm: "Here's a recipe for how to produce my random model, please get back to me at this address
+saying to Elm: "Here's a recipe for how to produce my random model, please get back to me at this
-when you have what I need".
-When the message `NewRandomValues` is passed to the `update` function
+address when you have what I need".
+When the message `NewRandomValues` is passed to the `update`
-it has our new `Model` as a payload.
-We simply tell Elm to use this as the new state for the
+function it has our new `Model` as a payload.
+We simply tell Elm to use this as the new state
-application.
+for the application.

 #### Conclusion

 You should now hopefully understand how to create random value generators for your own Elm types.
-Please have a look at the rest of the code in [this example](src/Main.elm) to see the parts
-not covered here.
+Please have a look at the rest of the code in Main.elm to see the parts not covered here.

 ![](screen1.png)